Steppe bison

 The steppe bison (Bison priscus, also less commonly known as the steppe wisent and the primeval bison) is an extinct species of bison which lived from the Middle Pleistocene to the Holocene.
 During the Late Pleistocene, it was widely distributed across the mammoth steppe, ranging from Western Europe to eastern Beringia in North America.

-It is ancestral to all North American bison, including ultimately modern American bison.
-Three chronological and regional subspecies, Bison priscus priscus, Bison priscus mediator, Bison priscus gigas, and Bison priscus alaskensis have been suggested.
+It is ancestral to all North American species of bison, including ultimately the modern American bison (Bison bison).
+Three chronological and regional subspecies, B. p. priscus, B. p. mediator, B. p. gigas, and B. p. alaskensis have been suggested.

 Taxonomy and evolution

 The steppe bison was first named in 1825 by French-German anatomist and naturalist Ludwig Heinrich Bojanus, this publication also notably coined the scientific name of the aurochs (Bos primigenius).
 The original combination was Urus priscus.
 Bojanus originally described the species based on series of specimens (syntype) rather than a singular holotype specimen, though he did not describe each specimen individually or provide illustrative figures of them in the paper.
 In 1918, Hilzheimer decided to make one of the specimens that Bojanus examined, given the name "Example No. 3", as the lectotype specimen, which has been followed by later authors.
 This specimen, held in the collections of the University of Pavia, is a nearly complete skull from the sediments of the Po Valley in Lombardy, northern Italy.
 In a 1947 publication, it was stated that at that time "European and Asiatic writers use the name B. priscus almost universally for any fossilized bison skull."

 Steppe bison are divided into three chronologically successive subspecies, Bison priscus gigas from the early Middle Pleistocene of Siberia and Eastern Europe, Bison priscus priscus from the late Middle Pleistocene spanning from Western Europe to Siberia, and the Late Pleistocene Bison priscus mediator.
 There is another Steppe bison subspecies that has been suggested, Bison priscus alaskensis, a North American subspecies ranging from Alaska to Texas, though its taxonomic status has been debated.
 Some consider it a distinct species, Bison alaskensis.